Education technology is going to change everything in the classroom.

 Ed tech can provide access to real time data that can help students equip themselves with the exact skills they need to enter the 21st century job market.

-Data can have a major role to play in ensuring that counselors, teachers and school leadership teams keep track of their students’ progress and eventual outcomes.
+Data can have a major role to play in ensuring that counsellors, teachers and school leadership teams keep track of their students’ progress and eventual outcomes.

-We mentioned earlier the potential for ed tech to transform how you plan and strategise a college counseling curriculum.
+We mentioned earlier the potential for ed tech to transform how you plan and strategise a college counselling curriculum.

 Counselors we’ve worked with have told us how amazing it is to be able to use data to understand where their guidance curriculum is having an impact.
 This in turn gives them the tools to prove the value of their guidance curriculum to senior leaders and heads of school.